Dance, when you’re broken open.

 Dance, when you’re perfectly free.

 Dancing Perfectly Free (DPF) was created in October 2007 as a way to share original criticism, ideas, reviews, previews, and commentary about dance and the arts in New York City.
-DPF strives to enrich dance culture by engaging the online dance community and cultivating new audiences.
+DPF strives to enrich dance culture by engaging the dance community and cultivating new audiences.
 Reader participation is encouraged and welcome.

 Co-founder, Head Writer